kennytilton/xhr/cljs/README.md

 For now, please see the tests, and even then it is a proof-of-concept slapdash glimpse of what will be after we start using the capability in anger.

+Or you might glean a little from my amusing first experiences lifting XHRs into the Matrix.

 ## License

 Copyright © 2017 Kenneth Tilton